peterhinch/micropython-async/README.md

 documentation, tutorial material and code to aid in its effective use.
 It also contains an optional `fast_io` variant of `uasyncio`.

 Damien has completely rewritten `uasyncio`.
-Its release is likely to be imminent, see [PR5332](https://github.com/micropython/micropython/pull/5332) and [below](./README.md#31-the-new-version).
+V3.0 now been released, see [PR5332](https://github.com/micropython/micropython/pull/5332) and [below](./README.md#31-the-new-version).

-## The fast_io variant

-This comprises two parts.
- 1. The [fast_io](./FASTPOLL.md) version of `uasyncio` is a "drop in" replacement for the official version providing bug fixes, additional functionality and, in certain respects, higher performance.
- 2. An optional extension module enabling the [fast_io](./FASTPOLL.md) version to run with very low power draw.
-This is Pyboard-only including Pyboard D.
+#### NOTE ON NEW RELEASE

+The material in this repo largely relates to the old version V2.0 and I intend a substantial revision.
+I believe most of the material in the tutorial is still valid as it aims to be CPython compatible.
+I also expect the example scripts to work, based on testing with pre-release versions.

+There is currently no support for fast I/O scheduling: I/O is scheduled in round robin fashion with other tasks.
+There are situations where this is too slow, for example in I2S applications and ones involving multiple fast I/O streams.
+In these applications there is still a use case for the fast_io version.
+I hope that the new version acquires a facility to prioritise I/O.

-## Resources for users of all versions
+## Resources

  * [A tutorial](./TUTORIAL.md) An introductory tutorial on asynchronous programming and the use of the `uasyncio` library.